On some new moments of Gamma type

 \begin{conjecture} For every $a,b >0,$ the set $\cD_{a,b}$ is convex. \end{conjecture}

-By Proposition 3, this conjecture amounts to the convexity of the function $f_{a,b}.$ This would imply that the latter function is also decreasing, in other words that the non-increasing function $t\mapsto x_t$ which was introduced during the proof of Proposition 3 is actually decreasing.
+This conjecture amounts to the convexity of the function $f_{a,b}.$ This would imply that the latter function is also decreasing, in other words that the non-increasing function $t\mapsto x_t$ which was introduced during the proof of Theorem 2 is actually decreasing.
 But we were not able to prove this.